 Prior to joining GirlVentures, Brice served as the full-time development Bay Area staff member at Jumpstart for Young Children, a national non-profit working to close the academic achievement gap .
 There, she managed the donor portfolio for foundation and corporate supporters, created and implemented an outreach calendar and strategy, and oversaw the successful growth of the regional Young Professionals Board.

 Before moving to the Bay Area, she worked at P.S.
 ARTS in Los Angeles, a regional non-profit that provides arts education to underserved public schools, where she managed the donor database, wrote grant proposals and reports, and helped manage the membership program.
 Prior to moving to the west coast, she was based in Washington, DC, working at the United Nations Foundation in first finance and grants, before joining their development team.
 Brice is originally from Virginia, where she received her Bachelor of Arts from Radford University.

-Mackenzie Brady, Program Manager
+Olivia Bronson, Program Manager

 Sahar Navid, Office and Volunteer Manager

 Sahar joined the GirlVentures team in April of 2016.
 Her work is fueled by a deep personal commitment to creating social change and empowering young girls and women.
 Growing up in the foothills of the Santa Cruz mountains, Sahar has grown a deep appreciation for the positive effects of nature and the confidence outdoor discovery can bring.
 Hiking and camping are integral components of Sahar’s own self care and she strives to share that experience with others.